 Some researchers are recommending meat as a good first food.
 Meat is high in iron and zinc.
 Breast milk is low in both of these nutrients, so meat fills the gaps.

 Vegetables are also a good first food.
 Teaching your baby the taste of many different vegetables at this early age can make her like them for a lifetime.
 Vegetables are also extremely nutritious.
 Your baby will get a lot of vitamins, minerals, and antioxidants.

-Fruit is also a good first food, but there is still a controversy over whether feeding your baby fruit this early will program her to like sweet tastes.
+Fruit may also be a good first food, but there is still a controversy over whether feeding your baby fruit this early will program her to like sweet tastes.
 If you want to be safe, stick with vegetables for the first few months.

 How to Make a Healthy Cracker

 Parents like crackers because they're convenient.
 It's easy to grab a handful of crackers for baby to munch on a car trip to the grocery store.

 There is nothing wrong with an occasional cracker or piece of bread.
 But try to make sure it is flavorful (like herb or tomato flavored) and unsalted.